 Decades of research have led to powerful cessation interventions, yet most smokers still try to quit on their own and only 4-7% are successful each year.
 On top of how addictive cigarettes are, the tobacco industry is constantly developing new products and deploying new marketing tactics to entice new customers and keep their existing ones.

-What this means is that innovation in tobacco cessation is critical to help today’s smokers break free from addiction.
-This innovation needs to focus both on making sure available treatments are used by more smokers and continuing to optimize treatment effectiveness.
+What this means is that innovation in cessation interventions is critical to help tobacco users of all kinds break free from addiction.
+This innovation needs to focus both on making sure available treatments are used by more tobacco users and continuing to optimize treatment effectiveness.

-What we know works to help smokers quit
+What we know works to help people quit

 Novel approaches in tobacco cessation